top of page

 Dynamic Stretching:

 • A method that involves moving a soft tissue gradually to increase reach, speed of movement, or both by using controlled leg, arm, or trunk swings that gently take the tissues to the end range.
 Best done as an active warm-up prior to activity.
+This helps to increase heart rate and prepares the body to move and increases heart rate.
+Dynamic warm ups should be done to the point that an individual begins to sweat.

 PNF (Proprioceptive Neuromuscular Facilitation)